BAJAJ BROKING

 Conclusion

-Swing trading is a method that sits between short-term trading and long-term investing.
-It focuses on price moves that happen over a few days or weeks.
-Traders use charts, patterns, and indicators to find when to buy or sell.
-It does not remove risk, but it helps plan trades clearly.
-Success depends on following the strategy, managing risk, and adjusting to market changes.
+Swing trading is a style that sits between short-term trading and long-term investing.
+It focuses on price moves that last a few days or weeks.
+Traders use charts, patterns, and Swing Trading Indicators to decide when to buy or sell.

 Share this article: